 Additional Moving Ringers for Abel

 23 February 2018

-The Abel 3.10.0 upgrade includes graphics for eight Moving Ringers.
+The Abel 3.10.0 upgrade, and purchased Abel downloads, include graphics for eight Moving Ringers.
 If you want more choices, you can download a further four Ringers.
 Abel will then use a total of about 300MB of disk space.
 NOTE that these Moving Ringer graphics are not suitable for use with Abel 3.8 or 3.9.

 |Download additional Abel 3.10 Moving Ringers (40MB)|

 This is the latest version of Abel that will run on Windows 95/98/ME/2000 PCs (please use Abel 10.3, above, on Windows XP/Vista/7/8/10/11 PCs).
 Please read the release notice before downloading: it gives details of enhancements from previous versions.